 Every man or woman at one time or the other has to deal with this sticky situation.
 Should you ask, how do you ask, when is the best time to ask — and if you are asked about your sexual past, how much should you tell.

 Some couples agree not to talk about past relationships at all.
 They don’t ask about it, and they don’t volunteer any information regarding the past.
 The past is in the past.
 Other couples see “full disclosure” as a necessary prerequisite to relationship trust.
 They want everything out in the open, dealt with and filed away into the past.

-When we learn that another person has experienced the deepest, most hidden and sacred parts of the person we love, most of us feel cheated.
+When we learn that another person has experienced the deepest most hidden and sacred parts of the person we love, most of us feel cheated.
 We feel as though we’ve been robbed of something that should only belong to us.
 We might even feel violated just thinking of sharing the person we love with another person, even if it happened a long time ago.

-My personal opinion is that “to LOVE someone is to KNOW that person”.
+My personal opinion is that “to love someone is to know that person”.

 So if someone wants you to hear “their truth”, it’s because they want to be known and accepted, past and all.
 And in some instances, you might want to know about your partners’ sexual past for health-related reasons.